 An upper respiratory infection (URI) can be compared to a cold a person might get.

-Both human head colds and feline URIs can be caused by a number of different things (various bacteria or viruses) and the symptoms and severity varies.
-The term ‘cold’ for people is a catchall term apply to just about any illness that makes us sneeze and feel miserable.
+Both human head colds and feline URIs can be caused by a number of different things (various bacteria or viruses) and the symptoms and severity vary.
+The term ‘cold’ for people is a catchall term applies to just about any illness that makes us sneeze and feel miserable.
 There is no cure for it, although we might be able to lessen the symptoms.
-Usually a cold is not life-threatening, but sometimes a cold can lead to a more dangerous secondary infection.
+Usually, a cold is not life-threatening, but sometimes a cold can lead to a more dangerous secondary infection.
 We generally have to ride it out and when it’s done, it’s done.
 A feline URI is similar, although it’s caused by different agents (feline specific) than the human cold is.

 URIs are Contagious

 I foster kittens that a rescue group saves from local shelters.
 It’s more common than not that these foster kittens develop a URI because, if taken into the shelter when young, they won’t have much in the way of immunities, won’t have had any vaccinations and upper respiratory infections are passed from cat to cat with lightning speed in crowded conditions.
 Feral cat colonies are also prone to URIs for the same reason.

 Cats who live inside and outside can pick up the disease from a neighborhood cat.
 Indoor-only cats are not as prone to coming down with URIs as there is little exposure to the active disease.
 However, a new cat in the house can certainly bring the disease in.

 Most of the time, the disease is spread through contact.
 An infected older cat, even the mother cat, who grooms a kitten may give it to the kitten.
 A sneezing cat will spread it through those sneezed out droplets of fluid to any cat within range.
 The diseases tend to not live long in the environment, thankfully, and disinfection procedures using diluted bleach are effective for both viral and bacterial infections.